pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

       system:
     ```

-2. Commit and push the Component definition to a Git repository that is registered as a Catalog Location.
+2. Commit and push the Component definition, created in the previous steps, to a Git repository that is registered as a Catalog Location.
 See [Adding
   Catalog Entities](../catalog/catalog-operations.md#adding-catalog-entities) in the Catalog Operations documentation.
-3. Create a Kubernetes resource with a label matching the Component's selector, in a cluster available to the Tanzu Application Platform GUI.
+3. Create a Kubernetes resource with a label matching the Component's selector in a cluster available to Tanzu Application Platform GUI.
 A resource is one of the following:

     - `v1/Service`
     - `apps/v1/Deployment`